General overview

 Swiss 3rd pillar pension

 For Americans, the 3rd pillar plans are treated just like a regular investment accounts and offer no tax benefits.
 In fact, these plans may be quite costly both in tax bills and in compliance costs.
-That is because 3rd pillar plans often hold investments in foreign mutual funds or other securities that are classified as passive foreign investment companies (PFIC) under the US tax law.
+That is because 3rd pillar plans often hold investments in foreign mutual funds or other securities that are classified as passive foreign investment companies (PFIC) under the U.S. tax law.
 The taxation regime of PFICs can be quite punitive, with dividend income and capital gains on securities’ sales taxed at ordinary income, and imposition of significant additional taxes and interest if the securities are held for an extended period of time.
 For each PFIC, a separate form 8621 must be prepared annually, with very limited exceptions.
 Even if there was no reportable income from the fund, that involves additional compliance costs.

-As such, US citizens are highly recommended to avoid investments in 3rd pillar accounts.
-Contact us for more information on US tax implications and reporting of 3rd pillar pension plans.
+As such, U.S. citizens are highly recommended to avoid investments in 3rd pillar accounts.
+Contact us for more information on U.S. tax implications and reporting of 3rd pillar pension plans.

 What can we do for you?